3 Days in Rome Itinerary: The Perfect First-Time Guide

 Let’s be honest, you probably aren’t looking for an intense climb in the middle of Rome, but if you are up for the challenge, climb the dome at St. Peter’s Basilica.
 It’s 100% worth it.

-You can pay 6€ to walk up the first 231 steps (or you can pay a few euros more to take the elevator) to reach the first level of the dome.
-Knowing what we know now, take the damn elevator!
-It was 90 degrees the day we did this and we had to go shower afterwards.
+You can pay to walk up the first 231 steps to reach the initial level of the dome—or pay a few euros more to take the elevator.
+Trust us, take the elevator.
+It was 90 degrees the day we did it, and we definitely needed a shower afterwards.

 st peters dome